virtualmarioe/Web_scraping_tutorial/README.md

 <h1>Web scraping tutorial</h1>

-This notebook presents an introduction to Web scraping.
+This tutorial aims to give a short an practical intro into Web scraping.
+The tutorial is not meant to be an extensive or by any mean complete documente for Web scraping.
+If you are interested in a more detailed tutorial I invite you to take a look at other excellent tutorials available online.

 Web scraping is the process of extracting data from websites or other online sources and copying the data into an structured form (e.g., a database) enabling further retrieval and analysis.

 For this particular tutorial, we are going to extract demografic information (e.g., country, state and population) of Colombian towns from <a href = "https://es.wikipedia.org/wiki/Municipios_de_Colombia"> Wikipedia</a>.